nilesr/formgen/README.md

 	- the corresponding element in sections\[section\] for a custom screen will need to be a list of prompts instead of one string
 		- may just do that for the entire thing?
 Will have to make serious changes on the python side, not-so-serious changes on the javascript side
 - inputAttributes.timeFormat works for times but not dates
+- back button works as implemented, but that's almost never the way you'd expect it to work

 Forms I don't support yet and why I don't support them